German casualties in World War II: Deaths due to Nazi political, racial and religious persecution

 A 2003 report by the German Federal Archive put the total murdered during the Action T4 Euthanasia program at over 200,000 persons.
-Previously it was reported that 70,000 persons were murdered in the euthanasia program, recent research in the archives of the former East Germany indicate that the number of victims in Germany and Austria was about 200,000.
+Previously it was reported that 70,000 persons were murdered in the euthanasia program; recent research in the archives of the former East Germany indicate that the number of victims in Germany and Austria was about 200,000.

 NKVD special camps in East Germany 1945–1950

-The Soviets set up NKVD special camps in the Soviet-occupied parts of Germany and areas east of the Oder-Neisse line to intern Germans accused of alleged ties to the Nazis, or because they were hindering the establishment of Stalinism in East Germany.
+The Soviets set up NKVD special camps in the Soviet-occupied parts of Germany and areas east of the Oder-Neisse line to intern Germans accused of ties to the Nazis, or because they were hindering the establishment of Stalinism in East Germany.
 Between 122,000 and 150,000 were detained and at least 43,000 did not survive.